- Home

 K-9 Unit

-Recently approved Federal grant assistance, will see the Wheeling K-9 expanding through the addition of another dog in the coming year.
-Meanwhile, you can meet Officer Czopek and K-9 Kane at Wheeling’s National Night Out event or at one of the many other demonstrations performed throughout the year.
+You can meet Officer Czopek and K-9 Kane and Officer Guzzarde and K-9 Locke at Wheeling’s National Night Out event or at one of the many other demonstrations performed throughout the year.

 Traffic Unit

-The Primary functions of the Traffic Unit are selective enforcement of traffic regulations and investigation of serious traffic crashes.
+The primary functions of the Traffic Unit are selective enforcement of traffic regulations and investigation of serious traffic crashes.
 Additionally, the Traffic Unit is responsible for traffic engineering studies, review of development plans for traffic issues, coordination of pedestrian and traffic safety programs, and planning related to traffic movement and safety.
-The Traffic Unit can be reached at 847-459-2615.
+The Traffic Unit can be reached at 847-459-2610.

 Community Service Officers